CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 #### Deciding on a Schedule

-Almost halving my burn rate was good, but after February I got a little more ambitious.
-If I drove for a little more, I could probably make $2,400 a month.
+Almost halving my burn rate was good, but after February I got more ambitious.
+If I drove for a little longer, I could probably make $2,400 a month.

-I tried different things in March and April, like driving to and from a cafe to sit and work and spending a few hours each way driving people around.
-This wasn't so good, mainly because shorter shifts are less lucrative and driving almost every day felt like I was working all the time.
+I tried different things in March and April.
+Sometimes I'd only Uber on the way to and from places I already needed to go.
+Other times I tried driving a few hours early in the morning or late at night.
+None of these things were that great.
+This is because shorter shifts are less lucrative and driving almost every day makes it feel like I'm working all the time.

-Eventually I settled on driving three days a week, making $200 a day ($240 before gas), or I driving 2 days a week, making $300 a day ($360 before gas).
-Improvements to efficiency and taking longer shifts made this achievable.
-That's roughly what I do now.
+Improvements to efficiency and taking longer shifts make it possible to achieve my goal driving 3 days a week making $200 a day ($240 before gas), or 2 days a week, making $300 a day ($360 before gas).
 Driving 2 days a week gives me a good break in between shifts, but the long days are pretty grueling.
 I either have to wake up early (6AM-ish), take a couple hours break midday, and work into the evening around 7-8PM, or start at 2-3PM and end at midnight.

 ### Dollars Per Mile